 Optuma Documents: The document files are unique to each client, and include workbooks, custom tool settings, scanning and signal testing files, layouts, alerts, remembered logins, and script formulas.

 Data Directory: The location of the raw end-of-day and intraday data files used to create charts.
 You can move this to another location on your system eg. your D: drive, but due to size DO NOT move it to the cloud.

 Config Directory: Where important software configuration files are stored.
 DO NOT move to the cloud.

 Publish Location: Where Optuma automatically saves your printed files.

 Save Locations: Where you can choose to save just your workbook files, and also set a secondary location to share with other users without giving access to all your workbooks.
 Click File > Save Workbook As in the program to save a workbook in this shared location.
 You can then share this folder with colleagues.

-7. Click Apply to complete the process.
+6. Click Apply to complete the process.
 Optuma will now save and retrieve all of your work and personal settings via the cloud.
-If your computer’s hard drive ever fails, the files can be restored from any device connected to the internet.

 Once your second PC has been linked to same cloud drive you should see the Optuma folder and files that was created on the first computer.
 Here’s an example for OneDrive, with the workbook files saved in the OneDrive/Optuma/Local/Workbooks folder (the green Status ticks confirm that the files have been saved to the cloud.